yuvalmGS/gigaspaces-wiki-jekyll/xap97/logging.markdown

 {% include /COM/jconsolejmapwarning.markdown %}

+{% info %}
-{% infosign %} Note, you will need to use the logging level without the .level string e.g.: "com.gigaspaces.core.cluster.replication" and set value "FINE"
+Note, you will need to use the logging level without the .level string e.g.: "com.gigaspaces.core.cluster.replication" and set value "FINE"
+{%endinfo%}

 The LoggingMXBean enables you to: